nitaybz/homebridge-udp-lock/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-udp-garage`
+2. Install this plugin using: `npm install -g homebridge-udp-lock`
 3. Update your config file